almazgimaev/sly-blog-multi-image-annotation-/README.md

 - We have prepared 🔗 [demo data](https://github.com/supervisely-ecosystem/import-images-groups/releases/download/v0.0.1/cars.catalog.zip) for you, so it will help you to quickly reproduce the tutorial without a headache and get an experience and clear understanding of all the steps in this tutorial.

-Alternatively, you can manually upload images using the [Import Images](https://ecosystem.supervisely.com/apps/import-images?utm_source=blog) application, assign string-type tags to each image you want to group and enable the multi-view mode in the Image Labeling Tool settings.

 ## Step 2.
 Import Images

 After preparing your images for import, follow these steps to easily import image groups into Supervisely: